whatmakeart/modeling-and-fabrication/content/modules/07-3d-printing-design/7-03-photographing-3d-artwork/index.md

     additional images.
 You can also bracket by adjusting the aperture or F-Stop up and down.
 14. Copy all the images onto your computer.
-Double check that you have RAW images on your laptop before you take down the lights and pack everything up.
+Double check that you have RAW images on your computer before you take down the lights and pack everything up.
 15. Open the images in Adobe Camera Raw.
 16. Make white balance, exposure, and other image corrections.
 17. Remove any defect in the image with the healing brush.
 18. Save the RAW images.
+19. Export jpgs or pngs for delivery.

 ## Camera and Photo Editing Resources